Poppyseed oil: Uses

 The oil is sometimes used as a cooking oil; it is also used for moisturizing skin.
 Its primary use, however, is in the manufacture of paints, varnishes, and soaps.

 Poppyseed oil is a drying oil.
 In oil painting, the most popular oil for binding pigment, thinning paint, and varnishing finished paintings is linseed oil.
-Walnut oil and poppyseed oil are also favored by oil painters, though each oil is used for a different purpose.
-Poppyseed oil is used especially in white paints.
-Up through the late 19th century, when these oils became available prepared in tubes, painters tended to prepare them by hand.
+Walnut oil is also favored by oil painters, though each oil is used for a different purpose. with poppyseed oil being used especially in white paints.

 While poppyseed oil does not leave the unwanted yellow tint for which linseed oil is known, it is much weaker in the test of time than the contemporary linseed oil.
 Poppyseed oil dries much more slowly (5–7 days) than linseed oil (3–5 days).
 For this reason poppyseed oil should not be used for a ground layer of a painting, and linseed oil should not be painted over a layer of poppyseed oil.

-Poppyseed oil is the basis of lipiodol, a radiocontrast agent used in medical radiology.
+Poppyseed oil is the basis of lipiodol, a radiocontrast agent used in medical radiology and a treatment for iodine deficiency.